mlucianoeze/hid-nx/README.md

     rpm-ostree install ./path/to/akmod-hid-nx.rpm ./path/to/hid-nx-kmod-common.rpm

+#### Troubleshooting for RPM packages

+If dependency conflict errors occur when installing the provided packages, the RPM metadata might be outdated, as these packages have very few dependencies.

+You can invalidate this cache and try again.

+When using `dnf`:

+    sudo dnf clean expire-cache

+When using `rpm-ostree`:

+    rpm-ostree cleanup -m
+    rpm-ostree refresh-md

 #### Building RPM packages from source

 You will need some dependencies, such as `rpmdevtools` and `akmods`.